 Hacking the brain.

-Of course, the casuals can continue to eat & drink whatever the hell they want, but even the brains of casual gamers could use a little lovin’ every now & then.
+Of course, the casuals can continue to eat and drink whatever the hell they want, but even the brains of casual gamers could use a little lovin’ every now and then.

 Stimulant vs. Nootropic Power-Ups

 Killing Zerg all day.
 Countering Strikes all night.

 ‘Tis the life of a gamer, which is why the drink of a gamer ’tis the Energy Drink–the most loathsome substance in the world, according to most sports nutritionists, physicians, and general health enthusiasts.

 But what the hell do they know, right?

 Without energy drinks there is no energy, there is no late-night gaming, there is no getting gud, there is no killing Zerg.
 And for the avid gamer, this is a problem.
 In more ways than one.